 Along Stockton Boulevard, a mile-long complex of medical facilities, support systems and education and research centers put this district on the world map!
-Teams of professionals and volunteers provide compassionate care to patients and families and the community.
+Teams of professionals and volunteers provide compassionate care to patients and families

 The Boulevard’s “medical mile” history dates back to 1871 with the relocation of the Sacramento County Hospital (aka Sacramento Medical Center).
 With time and many changes, the Medical Center officially became the UC Davis Medical Center (2315 Stockton Boulevard) on July 1, 1978.
 Spread out over more than 142 acres, the campus is a nationally recognized academic medical center offering primary care for all ages, specialty care in 150 fields, and the latest treatment options and expertise for the most complex health conditions.

 On April 14, 1997, Shriners Hospitals for Children – Northern California (2425 Stockton Boulevard) opened and accepted its first patient for care.
 A new era in treatment for children, the community welcomed Shriners with open arms.
 More than 70,000 children have been accepted for care since it opened.
 The hospital has become the busiest pediatric burn center in Northern California and ranks with UC Davis Children's Hospital as one of the "Best Children's Hospitals" for pediatric orthopedics.
 Northern California Shriners Hospital treats children who have orthopedic conditions, burns, spinal cord injuries, cleft lip, need for specialized plastic surgery and other complex surgical needs.